KjetilAl/Gamesbot/README.md

 Roadmap
-1. Clean up code
+1. Create a "score dump" channel
-2. Make roles function work properly
+2. Add more games
-3. Add more games
+3. Expand and refine weekly and monthly posts
 4. Invite people